-In some circumstances, you (or your employee) may be required to move in order to complete a contract.
+In some circumstances, you may be required to move in order to complete a contract.
 You may be able to provide a relocation allowance.
 If you are moving for less than a 2 year period you can claim back some costs.